We’re here to help you

 Open all hoursOur modern libraries in Docklands and Stratford campuses are both open 24 hours a day during term time.

-Staying healthyFor all health issues, you’ll have access to our dedicated Health and Wellbeing team at any time, while our Disability and Dyslexia Service provides support to disabled students and those with specific learning difficulties.
+Your Wellbeing MattersAt UEL, we care about the wellbeing of our students.
+While you are studying here, you will have access to our dedicated Wellbeing Service team, while our Disability and Dyslexia Service provides support to disabled students and those with specific learning difficulties.

 Supporting your learning